giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 Polygon pairing between sections remains index-based, as for all other polygons.

 > **Note:** CSF computes Bredt–Batho torsion independently for each cell.
 If two cells share a physical wall, the shared wall must be modeled explicitly in the geometry — it cannot be inferred from two adjacent `@cell` polygons.

+## Multiple @wall polygons

+A section will typically contain more than one `@wall` polygon — one per physical strip (web, flange, stiffener).

+There is no limit on the number of `@wall` polygons in a section.
+The C-section example above uses three.

+Use a distinct base name for each

 ---

 ## Automated Geometry Generation